-Extensive epidemiological studies have revealed no increased risk of birth defects in women who have used oral contraceptives prior to pregnancy.
-56-57 The majority of recent studies also do not indicate a teratogenic effect, particularly in so far as cardiac anomalies and limb reduction defects are concerned, 55.56.58.59 when oral contraceptives are taken inadvertently
+Extensive epidemiological studies have revealed no increased risk of birth defects in women who have used oral contraceptives prior to pregnancy.^{56,57} The majority of recent studies also do not indicate a teratogenic effect, particularly in so far as cardiac anomalies and limb reduction defects are concerned,^{55,56,58,59} when taken inadvertently during early pregnancy.

 The administration of oral contraceptives to induce withdrawal bleeding should not be used as a test for pregnancy.
 Oral contraceptives should not be used during pregnancy to treat threatened or habitual abortion.
 It is recommended that for any patient who has missed two consecutive periods, pregnancy should be ruled out.
 If the patient has not adhered to the prescribed schedule, the possibility of pregnancy should be considered at the time of the first missed period.
-Oral contraceptive use should be discontinued if pregnancy is confirmed
+Oral contraceptive use should be discontinued if pregnancy is confirmed.

-7. GALLBLADDER DISEASE
+7 GALLBLADDER DISEASE

-7. GALLBLAUDER DISEASE.
-Earlier studies have reported an increased lifetime relative risk of gallbladder surgery in users of oral contraceptives and estrogens.
-60.61 More recent studies, however, have shown that the relative risk of developing gallbladder disease among oral contraceptive users may be eniminal.
-62.64 The recent findings of minimal risk may be related to the use of oral contraceptive formulations containing lower hormonal doses of estrogens and progestogens.
+Farlier studies have reported an increased lifetime relative risk of gallbladder surgery in users of oral contra-ceptives and estrogens goost More recent studies, however, have shown that the relative risk of developing gallbladder disease among oral contraceptive users may be minimal.
+62-64 The recent findings of minimal risk may be related to the use of oral contraceptive formulations containing lower hormonal doses of estrogens and progestogens.

-CARBOHYDRATE AND LIPID METABOLIC EFFECTS
+8. CARBOHYDRATE AND LIPID METABOLIC EFFECTS

-8. CARBOHYDHAL AND LIPID MEJABULIC EFFECTS Oral contraceptives have been shown to cause a decrease in glucose tolerance in a significant percentage of users.17 This effect has been shown to be directly related to estrogen dose.55 In general, progestogens increase insulin rescretion and create insulin resistance, this effect varying with different progestational agents.^{17,56} In the nondiabetic woman, oral contraceptives appear to have no effect on fasting blood glucose.57 Because of these demonstrated effects, prediabetic and diabetic women should be carefully monitored while taking oral contraceptives.
+Oral contraceptives have been shown to cause a decrease in glucose tolerance in a significant percentage of users.
+17 This effect has been shown to be directly related to estrogen dose.
+58 Progestogens increase insulin secretion and create insulin resistance, this effect varying with different progestational agents. ^{17,58} However, in the non-diabetic woman, oral contraceptives appear to have no effect on fasting blood glucose.
+67 Because of these demonstrated effects, prediabetic and diabetic women in particular should be carefully monitored while taking oral contraceptives.

 A small proportion of women will have persistent hypertriglyceridemia while on the pill.
-As discussed earlier (see WARNINGS 1.a. and 1.d.), changes in serum triglycerides and lipoprotein levels have been reported in oral contraceptive users.
+As discussed earlier (see WARNINGS 1a and 1d), changes in serum triglycerides and lipoprotein levels have been reported in oral contracentive users